 3. Use a High-Quality Hard Water Test Kit

 A home water test kit is the simplest (and probably the best) way to check your water for hardness minerals.
-A regular kit usually includes test strips and a color chart.
+A regular kit usually includes water test strips and a color chart.
 You can purchase a test kit from a local home improvement store or a reputable online retailer.
-We offer a premium line of water test kits that tests only for specific contaminants as well as overall water quality and safety.
+We offer a premium line of water test kits that tests only for specific contaminants as well as overall water quality, pH and safety.

 Three common types of water test kits are available for purchase, namely water test strips, color disk kits, and digital testing kits.
 Water test kits are the most popular of the three.
 They are small, single-use strips that change color based on the presence of certain contaminants.